zarthur/CSCC-Android-Mobile-Applications-Notes/week_09/readme.md

 We've added three new fields to the *FavoriteView* class: one for an instance of *Paint* and two *Bitmap* instances for our empty and filled stars.
-We assign values to these fields in the *preallocate()* method and draw to the canvas in the *onDraw()* method.
+We assign values to these fields in the *initialize()* method and draw to the canvas in the *onDraw()* method.

 We could add an additional private, boolean field, *isSelected* to support